DominiquePaul/ClockBlocks/README.md

-# Clock Blocks
+# ClockBlocks

-CB allows you to understand how you're splitting your time at work, working on a project or doing something completely different.
+Understand how you're splitting your time at work, working on a project or doing something completely different.

 For the last year I've been mostly working on my own.
 I'm worried about losing my edge and slacking off.
 If you're not working with somebody nobody will call you out for doing so.
 At the same time it's also easy to work your ass off, but not feel like you're moving somewhere.
 But things take time and knowing that I've continuously spent 9+ hours each day for the last month either coding or reading for a project gives me peace of mind when I then take a weekend off.